tobyplowy/Genten/Dev:-Git-&-Github-Workflow.md

 MERGE CHECKLIST
 - This section lists the requirements for merging code.
 All of these requirements must be satisfied before code is merged into any branch.

+## PR checklist
-All Branches
+All Branches:
 - Accomplish the feature(s) it was designed to accomplish
 - Has the branch it's merging into merged onto itself and all conflicts are resolved
 - Clean of all binaries and other non-source material
 - Code is documented
 - Complies with style guide
 - All Developer reviewer comments are resolved
+- Code is formatted with cLang

-Into Development branch
+Development branch:
-- Compiles properly on all supported systems*
+- Compiles properly on all supported systems

-*Mac not necessary until we get a developer who can test on it regularly

 ## VERSIONING AND RELEASES
 Versioning will follow a standard of MAJOR.MINOR.FIX where Major Releases mark significant points in a product’s lifetime and Minor Releases mark the finalization of significant features.
 Fixes and non-feature releases are ones that repair issues with code.